lupinia/awi/README.md

 Infrastructure
 --------------

-The site's current server uses Nginx as a front-end web server, uWSGI to serve its Django applications, and PostregSQL Server 9.2 as a database back-end.
+The site's current server uses Nginx as a front-end web server, uWSGI to serve its Django applications, and PostgreSQL Server 9.2 as a database back-end.
 It also uses Amazon S3 for all static and media file hosting.

 License
 -------